ABOUT CHRISTIAN

 • High-Resolution Stereo Recorder, Roland R-07

-• GPS Garmin inReach Explorer+
+• Garmin inReach Explorer+ (iridium)

 My favorite place ?
 Difficult to say.
 Probably Antarctica...
 O, and islands.
 I love islands!
 Mostly the subantarctic islands, such as Campbell Island, Kerguelen, Crozet and South Georgia.